-You can withdraw consent or 'opt out' of receiving these emails and/or texts at any time by clicking on the 'Unsubscribe' link at the bottom of any such communication, or by contacting us (see 'Contact us' below).
+You can withdraw consent or 'opt out' of receiving these emails and/or texts at any time by contacting us (see 'Contact us' below).

 3.2 Use of your personal data in automated decision making and profiling

 We do not currently process any personal data through automated decision making or profiling.
 If this changes in the future, we will amend any relevant privacy notices in order to explain the processing to you, including your right to object to it.